yakose/UFO-1/Exam/Blogv2.md

-# How to build calculator ?
+# How to build calculator?

 Software architecture is hard to pick.
 The market today puts a lot of emphasis on scalability and uptime.
 By knowing which architecture you should use you can save a lot of time and make a better application.
 It can take more time to set up the right environment for your development, but it will help seperating the different business functionalities from eachother and therefore make it easier for a new developer to add new features.